giucal/ppgen.py/README.md

     --least-entropy=<min-allowed-entropy>

 The length argument is nevertheless *required*.
-Ppgen will simply check that the entropy bound is satisfied, given the provided length and dictionary (size).
+Ppgen will simply check that the entropy bound is satisfied, given the provided length and dictionary size.
 If the bound is not satisfied, ppgen will terminate with an error and will not output any passphrase.